Ameyak17901/Admin-dashboard/README.md

 # Admin Dashboard

-Admin Dashboard keeps track of number of signups and users on the portal.
+Admin Dashboard to keep track of number of signups and users on the portal.

 ## Instructions: